 Q. Final Oral Examination.
 With the exception of non-thesis MS students, all graduate students must have a Final Examination at the end of their degree program.
-The student must schedule his or her Final Exam using the Graduate School's online exam request system at https://ess.graduateschool.vt.edu/pages/login.php.
+The student must schedule their Final Exam using the Graduate School's online exam request system at https://ess.graduateschool.vt.edu/pages/login.php.
 The exam request, with date, time, and room, must be entered at least two (2) weeks prior to the date requested for the defense.
 The student's Advisory Committee members will then receive an email message asking for their approval of the requested exam.
-In order to approve, each faculty member must certify that he or she has read the dissertation and found it "ready for defense."
-Therefore, the student should ensure that the Advisory Committee is provided with the thesis or dissertation four weeks before the desired exam date so that the professors can have two weeks to review the document and provide feedback that the student may find useful in preparing for his or her Final Exam.
+In order to approve, each faculty member must certify that they have read the dissertation and found it "ready for defense."
+Therefore, the student should ensure that the Advisory Committee is provided with the thesis or dissertation four weeks before the desired exam date so that the professors can have two weeks to review the document and provide feedback that the student may find useful in preparing for their Final Exam.
 Several regulations apply to the scheduling and execution of Final Exams; the student is advised to consult the Graduate Catalog for details.